PJMantoss/netflix_form/README.md

-A netflix look-alike UI built with React, CSS and TMDB API
+A netflix look-alike UI built with React and TMDB API and styled with CSS

 Date: 11-Oct-2019